 What convinced me were the pictures.
 The interior design looked so cozy, almost as if the owner was a hipster.
 The kitchen line was almost new and the bathroom didn’t require any renovation.

 The price was also in my reach.
 As they say, I fell in love with the apartment.
 As an investor, it is the number one rule you should never break.

 Calling real estate agent and initiating sales procedure

 I immediately called the realtor to check the availability.
 On the other side of the phone was a woman.
 Her voice was very compelling and very professional sounding.

 I was probably the first buyer, who called.
 Because she explained, that the first opening day starts on Monday.
 And I can choose from many time slots available.

-She told me I should definitely see the apartment in person.
+She told me I should see the apartment in person.
 And that she will show me personally because she never does group openings.
 That gave me confidence, that I deal with a competent real estate agent.

 In reality, the apartment looked much smaller than in pictures.
 It is quite normal, that agencies use professional-grade photo gear.
 Like wide lenses, over sautéed brightness and weird angles so each room looks at its best.